Udzu/pudzu/markov.md

 ### Word generation

 Note that **render_word** assumes that the generator was trained on character data including spaces (which are used to detect pseudoword boundaries).
 It doesn't filter out real words.
 For good results make sure to use a large training corpus and experiment with different values of n.

+### Command line tool

+The module can be run directly from the command prompt, to train a word generator, save it, and generate random words.
+For details run the file with the -h parameter.